The Fallon Company: Projects

+Boston, Massachusetts

 Starting in 2005, when they seized the opportunity to acquire Fan Pier in partnership with MassMutual, The Fallon Company redeveloped 21 acres of abandoned parking lots along Boston Harbor into a mixed-use destination.

 One Harbor Shore broke ground in 2024 and is the final development located at The Fallon Company’s Fan Pier master development.
 Nestled along the scenic Boston Harbor, this ground-up development will consist of 122 condominium units.